-- Assess and understand the candidate's knowledge and experience in relation to the applicable Core Competency Table. - Consider how to best help the candidate take responsibility for and ownership of their active learning process. - Allow enough time for the initial and subsequent meetings with the candidate. - Think about targets and objectives for meetings with the candidate. - Allow the candidate to ask questions. - Be open and honest with the candidate. - Address difficulties objectively and as soon as they arise.

-- Use open questions to allow the candidate to give a full picture of his/her knowledge and experience. - Create an appropriate atmosphere for assessment and progress reporting for the candidate.
+- Assess and understand the candidate's knowledge and experience in relation to the applicable Core Competency Table. - Consider how best to help the candidate to take responsibility for and ownership of his/her active learning process. - Allow enough time for the initial and subsequent meetings with the candidate. - Think about targets and objectives for meetings with the candidate. - Allow the candidate to ask questions. - Be open and honest with the candidate. - Address difficulties objectively and as soon as they arise. - Use open questions to allow the candidate to express his/her knowledge and experience. - Create an appropriate space for assessment and progress reporting for the candidate.